hplp/ai-hardware-project-4501-group1/FinalProjectReport/FinalReport.md

 6. Developing Arduino Code \
 Now that the Arduino IDE is set up, run the code from the 'nano_33ble_sense_microphone.ino' file.
-Once running, open the 'Serial Monitor' in the IDE to view what the device is hearing, displayed in the demo video 'JarvisOutput.mp4'.
+Once running, open the 'Serial Monitor' in the IDE to view what the device is hearing, displayed in the demo video 'JarvisOutput.mp4' located inside the repository.

 **Expected Results**
 - Say "Hey Jarvis" and observe the LED toggling.